Close

 As a result, these are tough cases to win.
 But they can be won if there are compelling facts.

-We give some estimates above but our lawyers do not have statistics for the average bicycle accident settlement in Maryland.
+We give some estimates above, but our lawyers do not have statistics on the average bicycle accident settlement in Maryland.
 You can use the sample settlements and verdicts we provide along with our estimates to give you some idea of the likely range of a settlement amount in your case.
 But ultimately, you need a bike accident attorney to review your case to really give you an average estimated settlement payout.

 You can also look at settlement statistics based on the type of injury you have which is probably a better barometer of settlement value.